-"And then when [Caleb, the interview subject] got his second job at the warehouse, they were actually allowed to listen to earphones - ... his YouTube watch time skyrockets even more.
-He's actually spending all day - from sunup to sundown - online."
+"And then when [Caleb, the interview subject] got his second job at the warehouse, they were actually allowed to listen to earphones -... his YouTube watch time skyrockets even more.
+He's actually spending all day-from sunup to sundown-online."

-The point is that we cannot understand YouTube Politics without understanding the larger sociotechnical context.
-YouTube allowed unprecedented growth in the production of audio/visual political media.
-People love videos; there are now videos about literally everything; and more people have the opportunity/and technological capacity to spend more of their time watching videos.
+The point is that we cannot understand YouTube Politics without understanding the larger techno-social context.
+YouTube meant exponential growth in the production of audio/visual political media-easily the largest such growth in history.
+People love videos; there are now videos about literally everything; and more people have the opportunity/technology to spend more of their time watching videos.